The United States Adopted Names Council

 Web Application for USAN

 USAN, a subsidiary of the AMA, approves prescription drug names in the United States.
 Before this project, applicants completed six different forms in Word, tracked progress in Excel, and communicated with staff through Outlook.
 The process was manual, error-prone, and exhausting for the small team managing it.
-The goal was to consolidate everything into a single web application that five distinct user roles could navigate without training.
+The goal of this project was to consolidate everything into a single web application that five distinct user roles could intuitively navigate.

 My role